Codecademy/docs/content/go/concepts/switch/switch.md

   - 'paths/back-end-engineer-career-path'
 ---

-A `switch` statement allows the selective execution of one out of several blocks of code based on the value of an expression.
-It can be thought of as a expanded `if ... then ... else` statement, with many potential `then` clauses.
+A `switch` statement allows the selective execution of one of several blocks of code based on the value of an expression.
+It can be thought of as an expanded `if ... then ... else` statement, with many potential `then` clauses.

 ## Syntax 1